fitbenchmarking/fitbenchmarking/docs/source/extending/jacobian_extend.rst

 The :class:`~fitbenchmarking.parsing.fitting_problem.FittingProblem` and :class:`~fitbenchmarking.cost_func.base_cost_func.CostFunc`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When adding new cost functions, you will find it helpful to make use of the
+When adding new Jacobian, you will find it helpful to make use of the
 following members of the :class:`~fitbenchmarking.parsing.fitting_problem.FittingProblem`
 and subclasses of :class:`~fitbenchmarking.cost_func.base_cost_func.CostFunc` class: